james-11t/replicapredictor/README.md

 • Collect more data for each item to improve model accuracy
 <br>
-• Include more items to provide a wider range of items which tailor to the needs of the user
+• Include more items to allow for more variety in item selection

 # How To Run